 Since perennial plants for zone 9 are so abundant, choosing the right ones means narrowing the list to those that pique your interest the most, provided they are suitable candidates for your particular gardening site.
 Below are merely a handful of perennials in zone 9 gardens that stand out amongst most others.

-Buddleia (Buddleia spp.), also known as butterfly bush for very good reason, is a sun-loving, flowering shrub that reaches heights of 3 to 5 feet (1 to 1.5 m.).
-Buddleia is available in a huge variety of colors, including white, pink, purple, yellow, red, lavender and blue.
+Buddleia (Buddleia spp.), also known as butterfly bush for very good reason, is a sun-loving, flowering shrub that reaches heights of 3 to 5 feet (1-1.5 m.).
+Buddleia is available in a huge variety of colors, including white, pink, purple, yellow, red, lavender, and blue.